Glasgow Shipyard believes you should have a website that is usable to both you and the people viewing it.

 There is an industry standard out there.
-It revolves around expensive design companies, bootstrap templates, click funnels, business masterminds and market penetration.
-It’s also total bullshit.
+It revolves around expensive design companies with a 90’s understanding of how the internet works producing Photoshop “mockups”, developers using bootstrap templates, and marketers with their tripwires, artificial scarcity, business masterminds and market penetration.
+It’s also largely total bullshit.

-The industry standard is an effective way of saying the homogenous web.
-Characterless and bloated, with minutes of work poured into customising some template for a site design that looks like every other one, resulting in your business being treated in exactly the same manner: pointless.
+The industry standard is an effective way of saying the worst of the homogenous web.
+Characterless and bloated (but probably very pretty), with minutes of work poured into customising some template for a site design that looks like every other one, resulting in your business being treated in exactly the same manner: pointless.

-Glasgow Shipyard looks at things differently.
-Here are our design rules:
+Glasgow Shipyard looks at things a wee bit differently.
+Here are our rules:

 Functionality Beats Fancy

 A site must work before it has nifty transitions and parallax scrolling of giant images.

 A site must be usable on any size of device, from smallest to largest.

 A site must have the fewest lines of code possible, allowing fast loading wherever you are in the world.

 A site design must be as close to hand built from scratch* as is reasonable.
 Adapting templates and frameworks is an excellent way to part you from cash while someone else worked harder for longer for less.
 That’s not cool.

 *this obviously does not mean reinventing the wheel, because that would be daft.